An Anytime Algorithm for Good Arm Identification: Perspectives

-Experiments presented in this paper were carried out using the Grid’5000 testbed, supported by a scientific interest group hosted by Inria and including CNRS, RENATER and several Universities as well as other organizations (see https://www.grid5000.fr).
-This work has been partially supported by the THIA ANR program ``AI\_PhD@Lille''.
+\acks{Experiments presented in this paper were carried out using the Grid’5000 testbed, supported by a scientific interest group hosted by Inria and including CNRS, RENATER and several Universities as well as other organizations (see https://www.grid5000.fr). \clemence{This work has been partially supported by the Institut national de la sant\'{e} et de la recherche m\'{e}dicale, the Universit\'{e} Sorbonne Paris Nord, the University Paris Cit\'{e}, the French National Research Agency (the THIA ANR program “AI PhD@Lille” M.J.; ANR-21-RHUS-009, C.R., A.D-D; ANR-23-IAHU-0010, A.D-D), and Horizon 2020 Framework Program of the European Union (grant agreement no. 874721/PREMSTEM, A.D-D, C.R; grant agreement no. 101102016/RECeSS, C.R.).
+Laboratory experiments from which the outcome scoring application data were obtained were carried out by Cindy Bokobza in NeuroDiderot laboratory under the direction of Pierre Gressens for the PREMSTEM Consortium study.
+The comprehensive optimization study of human mesenchymal stem cell protocols including the new transcriptome data set is the subject of unpublished research that will be released by the PREMSTEM consortium.}}